mecc-monash/rbc/solidworks_tutorial.md

 We will use the Hole Wizard tool to create standard size screw holes.
 We could use our own sketch to create holes for screws, and dimension them ourselves...but it’s just much cooler (and perhaps easier, faster, and simpler) this way.

-- Make sure the bottom face is selected.
-(The one without the cuts)
+- Make sure the top face is selected.
+(The one with the cuts)
 - In the Features tab, click on the Hole Wizard tool.
 - Choose Standard: AS, Type: Mushroom Head Screw.
 - Make sure Hole Type is Counterbore